kiraci/sampleWebSiteBootstrap/README.md

-# Sample Bootstrap 4 Web Site
+# Bootstrap 4 Sample Web Sites

-This web site which represents a commercial fitness salonn is created to improve my Bootstrap skills.
-Anyone can download and use it with any purpose but please remember photos that I used here may cause copright problems.
-I will be happy if you create a branch and develop this web site.
+This folder consists some web sites that are created to improve myself.
+Anyone can use these web sites with any purpose.
+However, the photos in the web sites might cause copright problems.
 You can send me an e-mail if you have any questions.
 Osman Buğra Aydın
 osmanbugraaydin@gmail.com